Isoperimetric inequality for nonlocal bi-axial discrete perimeter

 \subsection{Auxiliary lemmas about $Per_{\lambda}(\mathcal{P})$}

 In order to prove the propositions, we will need the following lemmas regarding properties of polyominoes and of their nonlocal perimeters.
 For instance, Lemma~\ref{lem:rows} will give a useful way to compute the horizontal (resp. vertical) contribution of the nonlocal perimeter for general polyominos $\mathcal{P}$ by summing the contribution along each row (resp. column).
-The proofs of these lemmas are postponed to Section \ref{proof_lemmas}. \begin{lemma} Let $N\in \mathbb{N}$.
-Consider a general polyomino $\mathcal{P}$ intersecting $m\in \mathbb{N}$ rows, $r_1,\ldots, r_m$.
-Given a fixed intersecting row $r$, let $S_{r}^{(1)},\ldots,S_{r}^{(N)}$ be the $N$ horizontal strips in $\mathcal{P} \cap r$ defined in \eqref{def:strips_row} following the lexicographic order.
-Let $l_1,\ldots,l_N$ be the lengths of $S_r^{(1)},\ldots,S_r^{(N)}$ respectively, and let $d^{(r)}_j$ be the distance between $S^{(j)}_r$ and $S^{(j+1)}_r$ for $j=1,\ldots,N-1$.
-Then we have for all $\lambda>1$, that the horizontal contribution of the nonlocal perimeter is equal to
+The proofs of these lemmas are postponed to Section \ref{proof_lemmas}.